monishkumar3499/TinDog-Dog-Dating-Website/README.md

 ## 💻 Preview

-You can view a live demo (if deployed) or open the `index.html` file in your browser.
+You can view a live demo at https://monishkumar3499.github.io/TinDog-Dog-Dating-Website/